akbc1221/Memories-ui/README.md

-# Memories Posting App #
+# Memories App FrontEnd #

 ## Introduction

-Using React, Node.js, Express & MongoDB (MERN) and is deployed on netlify and heroku.
-The App is called "Memories" beacuse it is a simple social media app that allows users to post interesting events that happened in their lives.
+Created using Reactjs and is deployed on netlify.
+The App is called "Memories" because it is a simple social media app that allows users to post interesting events that happened in their lives.

 ## Setup: ##